perotedev/dev_config/README.md

 ./app.sh # this starts the script
 ```

-Choose to install only tools that interest you
+Choose to install only tools that interest you <br>
 <img alt="menu_img" src="./menu_img.jpg"/> <br> <br>